Knowledge Centre - all resources

 The Queensland Government's financial management framework forms the basis for decisions on planning, resource allocation and management, monitoring and reporting within the Queensland public sector.

-The Regulatory Assessment Statement (RAS) explains the need for a regulatory response to address a specific policy issue and to present the evaluation undertaken of the likely costs and benefits to business, community and government that would flow from its adoption in comparison with other options explored.
+The Regulatory Impact Statement (RIS) explains the need for a regulatory response to address a specific policy issue and to present the evaluation undertaken of the likely costs and benefits to business, community and government that would flow from its adoption in comparison with other options explored.

 The Regulatory Assessment Statement (RAS) System Guidelines describe the new streamlined procedure for developing regulation for Queensland Government agencies under the RAS system.
 It is designed to assist officers working on the development, assessment and improvement of regulation, to produce better regulation in accordance with regulatory best practice principles.